borksh/bork/docs/_assertions/go-get.md

 ---
 name: go-get
 ---
-asserts a go pkg is installed in
+asserts a go pkg is installed in $GOPATH

 ### Usage